 Chesapeake Urology Associates offers free prostate cancer testing at various locations in the Baltimore area, primarily targeting the African-American population, who are at increased risk for the disease.
 Now it’s ninth year, the ZERO free prostate cancer screening program in Baltimore was successful once again.
 In 2015 – 2016, eleven screening events were held in partnership with eight African-American churches, two service fraternities, and one social services organization.
 A total of 639 high risk men were tested, (4.5%) of the men tested had elevated PSA’s and (4.0%) men were found to have suspicious digital rectal exams, which are the early indicators for prostate cancer.
 For more information, click here.

-Partners in Wellness, Feist-Weiller Cancer Center at Louisiana State University offers screening clinics at LSU at their stand alone clinic at LSU and free prostate screenings for uninsured/underinsured men one day per month.
-The vehicle donation will allow Partners in Wellness to operate a mobile prostate cancer screening program alongside the women’s screening program.
-The Feist-Weiller Cancer Center is hosting a free prostate cancer screening on February 4th, 2017.
-For more information, click here.
+Partners in Wellness at the Feist-Weiller Cancer Center at Louisiana State University offers screening clinics at LSU at their stand alone clinic at LSU and free prostate screenings for uninsured/underinsured men one day per month.
+The vehicle donation allows Partners in Wellness to operate a mobile prostate cancer screening program alongside their women’s screening program.
 To learn more about the Partners in Wellness program, click here.